AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Fri May 24 2024
+Last update on Sat May 25 2024

-**222 day before 2025 ⏱** days before new years
+**221 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with passion
+🤖 This README.md is updated with fun